siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 $$

 The derivation is now explicit.
 Chapter 6 identified curl as the differential form of source-free reorganization.
-Here that same rotational update is applied twice to the same flow.
+Here energy is flowing at every point, and that same field appears under curl twice.
 The identity

 $$
 \nabla \times (\nabla \times \mathbf{F})